Updated January 2017 by Susan Stephenson, www.thebookchook.com

+Every teacher, parent or anyone who deals with kids has a bag of tricks.
 My bag of tricks is ever-expanding.
 It has grown over my years as a teacher, parent, aunt and friend.
-In it I pop language games, reading and writing activities I think kids will enjoy, tips for doing things the Book Chook way, and links to internet treasures.
+In it I put language games, reading, writing and thinking activities I think kids will enjoy, and even some tips for doing things the Book Chook way.

 It's my pleasure to share my bag of tricks with you.
 I'll add to it as time permits.
-If you need an activity to encourage the development of a communication skill in children, Contact Me (see tab) and I'll try to feature it in a blog post.
-If you have a problem you think I might be able to help with, Contact Me, or check out the Letters to the Book Chook on the Book Chook's Other Home.
+If you need an activity to encourage the development of a communication skill in children, or have a problem you think I might be able to help with, Contact Me.

 Now let's take a look at some tricks.